 You’ve had a hard year.
-Maybe you’ve lost a loved one, experienced the end of a relationship, or have been overwhelmed by disappointments and suffering.
+Maybe you’ve lost a loved one, experienced the end of a relationship, or been overwhelmed by disappointments and suffering.
 The last thing you want to do is celebrate the holidays alone as depression creeps in.

 The longing to be with other people during the holidays is natural.
 God created us for companionship with one another.
 “It is not good that the man should be alone,” the Bible says in Genesis 2:18.
 No amount of Christmas cookies or online shopping can fill the void of another person.

 So it’s OK to cry, to mourn and be sad.
 But know God is here with you.
 He loves you deeply.
 As Psalm 147:3 proclaims, “He heals the brokenhearted and binds up their wounds.”

 Sometimes, though, it doesn’t feel that way.
 It can be hard to see what God is doing in the midst of trouble, and your heart may become callous due to the circumstances around you.
 You may feel like He’s forgotten about you.